Remote communication

 What’s the best virtual event platform for engagement?

 The best virtual event platform for engagement is Livestorm.
-Engagement features like live polls, chats, and Q&A make it easy for attendees to interact with each other and the speakers.
+Engagement features like live polls, chat, and Q&A make it easy for attendees to interact with each other and the speakers.

 starstarstarstarstar